MicrosoftDocs/sdk-api/sdk-api-src/content/ncrypt/nf-ncrypt-ncryptexportkey.md

 ### -param pParameterList [in, optional]

-The address of an <a href="https://docs.microsoft.com/windows/desktop/api/bcrypt/ns-bcrypt-_bcryptbufferdesc">NCryptBufferDesc</a> structure that receives parameter information for the key.
+The address of an NCryptBufferDesc structure that receives parameter information for the key.
 This parameter can be <b>NULL</b> if this information is not needed.

 ### -param pbOutput [out, optional]